WAEC launches interactive platform for candidates - Nigeria Today

 WAEC launches interactive platform for candidates

-The West African Examinations Council (WAEC) says it has launched a talk back platform, known as “WAECKonnect” to improve effective communication between the council and candidates.
+Lagos—The West African Examinations Council, WAEC, says it has launched a talk back platform, known as WAECKonnect to improve effective communication between the council and candidates.

-The organisation said this in a statement issued by its Head of Public Affairs, Mr Damianus Ojijeogu, on Thursday in Lagos.
+The organisation said this in a statement issued by its Head of Public Affairs, Mr Damianus Ojijeogu, yesterday, in Lagos.

 WAEC said it established the platform to further engage the candidates and bridge the communication gap between them and the council.